Alexander Mattison Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Over his five career matchups against them, Mattison has averaged two rushing yards per game versus the Bears, 23.5 fewer than his over/under in Sunday's game.
+- In his five career matchups against them, Mattison has averaged two rushing yards per game versus the Bears, 21.5 fewer than his over/under in Sunday's game.

-- Mattison will go up against a Bears squad that allows 126.4 rushing yards per game and is the NFL's 24th-ranked rush defense.
+- The Bears have the NFL's 24th-ranked defense against the run, giving up 126.4 yards per game.

-- This season the Bears have conceded 14 rushing TDs.
-They are ranked 12th in the league in that category.
+- The Bears have given up 14 rushing touchdowns, 12th in the league.

 Recent Performances